whosonfirst/deprecated-py-mapzen-whosonfirst-pip-server/README.md

 ## Usage

 The short version is "too soon".
-If you're feeling
+If you're feeling like an adventure:

 ```
 wof_data = "/path/to/whosonfirst-data/data"